Proud Boys member who allegedly shouted about taking the Capitol before breach arrested

 Separately, Arizona man Micajah Joel Jackson, 25, was arrested Tuesday after turning himself in to the FBI in Phoenix on charges of trespassing and disorderly conduct at the Capitol.

-Charging papers filed Friday and unsealed Tuesday alleged that Jackson was recorded marching with the Proud Boys group led by Nordean, wearing an orange arm band he said he was giving by Proud Boys members from Arizona, although he denied knowing or being associated with any members before that day.
+Charging papers filed Friday and unsealed Tuesday alleged Jackson was recorded marching with the Proud Boys group led by Nordean, wearing an orange arm band he said he was given by Proud Boys members from Arizona, although he denied knowing or being associated with any members before that day.

 Jackson is expected to appear before a judge Monday in Washington.

-Attorneys for Scott and Jackson did not immediately respond to requests for comment Thursday afternoon.
+Attorneys for Scott and Jackson did not immediately respond to requests for comment Thursday.
 Information about an attorney for Breheny was not immediately available.

 In order to comment, please visit your account settings and verify your email address.